zuixjs/cdnjs/README.md

 ## Conventions

 * Filenames should **not** include version number and be **lowercase**
-* Javascript & Css files should be minified, If the library doesn't already provide a minified version, our preferred minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")
+* JavaScript & CSS files should be minified.
+If the library doesn't already provide a minified version, our preferred minifier is [UglifyJS](http://marijnhaverbeke.nl/uglifyjs "UglifyJS")
-* If updating an existing library, try to keep consistent with the existing structure
+* If you are updating an existing library, try to keep consistent with the existing structure

-## Pull requests steps
+## Pull request steps

 1. Fork this repository
   * Install all the needed dependencies locally (you will need `node`): `npm install`